Nikhil-X-codes/vidcast/docs/controllers_readme.md

 ## 🔔 Subscription Functionality

 - **Toggle the subscribe button**
-  Subscribes the user to a channel if not already subscribed, or unsubscribes if already subscribed.
+  Subscribes the user to a channel if not already subscribed, or unsubscribes if already subscribed and user cannot subscribed to yourself.

 - **Get number of channels subscribed by user**
   Returns the total number of channels the current user is subscribed to.